-A Translation Unit is an entry in the translation memory.
+A Translation Unit (TU) is an entry in the translation memory.
 It is the source string and translation entry of the same source and target language in the Translation Memory, and is shared across all projects writing to the same Translation Memory.
 The Translation Unit Activity tracks each instance the Translation Unit writes to the Translation Memory.

 What Determines a Translation Unit?

-If the same source string has multiple translations, each are listed as their own translation unit.
+If the same source string has multiple translations, each is listed as their own translation unit.
 If the source string has one translation, but a range of keys and variants, it is listed as one translation unit.
 It is important to note that while strings with different variants are deduplicated in the translation memory, they can still be leveraged separately via SmartMatch settings.